 TrustRadius is the most trustworthy site for user reviews of business software.
 And the top reason buyers visit TrustRadius is to compare products!

 You can use TrustRadius to easily compare software products.
-Here’s how.
+The 3 comparison methods outlined below are

 1. Create a head-to-head software comparison

 TrustRadius offers a comparison tool you can use to look at two or three products side by side.
-See how product capabilities and functionality stack up, and how factors like support, performance, and usability compare among the options you are researching.
+See how product capabilities and functionality stack up.
 Use quantitative data (feature and attribute ratings) to directly compare important product dimensions, apples to apples.
+For instance, you can combine qualitative insights with factors like support, performance, and usability when comparing the software options you are researching.

 There are three ways to create a comparison: